We enable nucleic acid labeling bioconjugation

 3-Azido-L-alanine HCl

-• Our azide-derivatized amino acids are highly interesting e.g. in the area of peptide synthesis as a powerful tool in the development of new therapeutics and biological chemistry fundamental research.
-In this form the amino acids can easily undergo click reaction when a alkyne functional reporter molecule is present.
+3-Azido-L-alanine HCl as a azide-derivatized amino acid is highly interesting e.g. in the area of peptide synthesis as a powerful tool in the development of new therapeutics and biochemistry research.
+Such modified amino acids can easily undergo click reaction.

 LITERATURE